PrepTerminal

 4.8

-Hey, welcome to our LEAB Course Guide.
-I’m Matthew Appleyard, I am here to assist you with any queries about the LEAB Course.
-Don’t hesitate to contact me at [email protected].
+Hey, I’m Michael, PrepTerminal’s Law Enforcement expert.
+I am here to help you with any questions or concerns you may have about the Law Enforcement Aptitude Battery Course.
+Feel free to contact me at [email protected].

 LEAB Prep Course